 3 sprigs thyme, finely chopped

-Here are some photos of what each mushroom looks like, from top left to right: Nameko, Enoki, Swiss Brown, Slippery Jack, Shiitake (dried), Pine, Oyster and Procini (dried).
+Here are some photos of what each mushroom looks like, in order of appearance: Nameko, Enoki, Swiss Brown, Slippery Jack, Shiitake (dried), Pine, Oyster and Procini (dried).

 2 tbs tapioca flour